colehahn/colehahn.github.io/README.md

 - spice up header: maybe some cool animation, and better link styling
 - it would be cool to have my resume automatically export as pdf and commit to here
 - pages I could add: photo gallery, recipie book, sailing log, blog
+- utterences.es for comments on select pages?
+- restructure files. move pages into src. probably want to make each project its own page... not sure yet though